 But if you want senders to stop using that email address, what you definitely shouldn’t do is send automatic replies from now until the Earth is consumed by our exploding sun.
 Like this one.

 I receive that notification every week when I send my newsletter.
-It's 100% useless, because it doesn't tell me which email address I sent the email to, and there's more than one email address for that domain in my subscriber database.
-If they simply allowed a non-delivery report to be sent, my email service would automatically scrub the address from the database.
-They're not the only organization doing it either.
-I get a handful of them every week from the same domains, all equally useless because they don't tell me exactly which address is no longer in use.
+It’s 100% useless, because it doesn’t tell me which email address I sent the email to, and there’s more than one email address for that domain in my subscriber database.
+If they simply allowed a non-delivery report to be sent, my email service would automatically scrub the address from the database, which is required by anti-spam laws in some countries, as well as by the GDPR rules in the EU.
+They’re not the only organization doing it either.
+I get a handful of them every week from the same domains, all equally useless because they don’t tell me exactly which address is no longer in use.

 If you want people to stop using an inactive email address, the ultimate goal should be to get to a point where the departed user’s email address is no longer valid in the organization, and any messages sent to it result in a non-delivery report to the sender.
 How you get to that goal is up to you.
 An approach that tends to work for my customers is:

 - Enable out-of-office message for departed user.
 This will catch anyone who forgot or didn’t know the person was leaving, and they can self-correct.

 - Grant mailbox access to another individual, or forward the mailbox to another individual.
 I prefer to grant mailbox access instead of forwarding, because it creates an audit trail of access to the departed users mailbox and items.
 The individual can review the mailbox for any important correspondence that still comes in.